Trauma-Informed Care

 Pathophysiology

 Trauma can dysregulate stress-response systems and alter cognition, memory, emotional control, and threat perception.
-In care settings, triggers may reactivate fight, flight, or freeze responses and reduce planning and decision capacity.
+In care settings, triggers may reactivate fight, flight, freeze, or fawn responses and reduce planning and decision capacity.

 Complex trauma, especially when recurrent from childhood, is associated with higher psychiatric and medical comorbidity burden across the life span.